TCCQUPT/tc_learning_path/docs/en/index.md

 For the former, I hope this guide sparks your interest in the docs-like-code methodology, fostering further communication and mutual learning.
 For the latter, I hope this guide can bring you new ideas on your own workflow.

 !!! note "Note"
     This guide is finished by Ray, who are a normal student interested in Technical Writing.
-All the contents are based on my experience and perspectives, so if any mistakes are found, welcome to any contributions on [the project](https://github.com/TCCQUPT/tc_learning_path).
+Designed for complete beginners to Git and aspiring open-source contributors, this introductory resource intentionally maintains a streamlined scope - it's not meant to be as comprehensive as traditional developer guides.
+All the contents are based on my own experiences and perspectives, so if any mistakes are found, welcome to any feedback or contributions through [the project's GitHub repository](https://github.com/TCCQUPT/tc_learning_path).